2006 Illinois gubernatorial election

 The 2006 Illinois gubernatorial election took place on November 7, 2006.
 Incumbent Democratic Governor Rod Blagojevich won re-election to a second four-year term scheduled to have ended on January 10, 2011.
 However, Blagojevich did not complete his term, as he was impeached and removed from office in 2009.
 This was the first election since 1964 that a Democrat was re-elected governor.

 Many observers expected the race to be close, especially considering the polling, which had shown Governor Blagojevich to have a high disapproval rating.
 However, the Republicans had fared poorly due to scandals involving prior Governor George Ryan, and the increasingly unpopular presidency of George W. Bush.
-Exit polls showed Topinka won white voters (46%-41%-13%), while Blagojevich performed well among African Americans (80%-16%-2%) and Latinos (83%-12%-4%).
+Exit polls showed Topinka won white voters (46%–41%-13%), while Blagojevich performed well among African Americans (80%–16%-2%) and Latinos (83%–12%-4%).
+Democrats won Will County for the first time since 1964, and Lake County for the first time since 1960.

-Election information
+This was the second and last time in Illinois that a woman was a major party's nominee for governor, the other being 1994.
+This was also the last time a male lieutenant governor was on the winning ticket.

+Background

 The primaries and general elections coincided with those for Congress and those for other state offices.
 The election was part of the 2006 Illinois elections.

-Turnout

 For the primaries, turnout for the gubernatorial primaries was 23.13%, with 1,680,207 votes cast and turnout for the lieutenant gubernatorial primaries was 20.60% with 1,496,453 votes cast.
 For the general election, turnout was 47.29%, with 3,487,989 votes cast.